DIPlib/diplib/pydip/setup/README.md

 Windows users might need to install the
 [Microsoft Visual C++ Redistributable for Visual Studio 2015, 2017 and 2019](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads).

-On Linux you will need *freeglut3* installed to use *DIPviewer*.
-For Ubunutu, type

-    sudo apt install freeglut3

 To read images through the *Bio-Formats* library, you will need to download it
 separately: